Business

 Employee carelessness could lead to a data breach that can destroy your business.
 Read on to discover how workers can undermine your company’s security.

 This isn’t a perfect world, though.
-Although office workers can be trustworthy and loyal, the lack of IT policies and occasional carelessness could cause a harmful data breach that can ruin your business reputation and shutter your company.
+Although office workers can be trustworthy and loyal, a lack of IT policies and occasional carelessness could cause a harmful data breach that can ruin your business reputation and shutter your company.

 Here are four ways they can put your sensitive private and customer data at risk: